FIN-006: Insurance Coverage

 - Blanket Fidelity/Crime Bond:

 The Blanket Fidelity/Crime Bond is a State insurance program that covers acts of employee dishonesty.
 Employee dishonesty is considered to be a criminal act committed by an employee acting alone or in collusion with others.
 There must be a manifest intent by the employee (a) to cause the Commonwealth to sustain a loss and (b) to obtain a financial benefit for the employee or someone the employee seeks to benefit.
 Coverage protects against loss of money, securities, as well as property other than money and securities.
 Coverage for dishonest acts applies to all officials and employees of the University.
-The bond limit is $500,000 and the University maintains $3,000,000 of excess insurance.
 Notify the University Police, the University Internal Audit Department, and the OPLRM within 24 hours of discovering a loss.

 - Comprehensive Crime Policy:

-The State State crime program covers the University’s loss of money, securities or checks by actual destruction, disappearance, forgery or wrongful abstraction (robbery or theft), either on premises or in transit.
+The State crime program covers the University’s loss of money, securities or checks by actual destruction, disappearance, forgery or wrongful abstraction (robbery or theft), either on premises or in transit.
 There is a $1,000 deductible per claim, which is the responsibility of the department incurring the loss.
-The limit of crime coverage provided by the State Plan is $300,000 per loss.
-The University maintains excess crime insurance in the amount of $3,000,000.
 Notify the University Police, the University Internal Audit Department, and the OPLRM within 24 hours of discovering a loss.

 - Cyber Risk Coverage:

-The University maintains Information Security & Privacy Insurance with Breach Response Services to protect the University against cyber risk exposures.
-The coverage provides $2,500,000 for regulatory defense and penalties, and up to $2,000,000 for legal liability claims.
-Additionally, it provides breach response services (notifications and credit monitoring) for 2,500,000 individuals.
-Report all cyber risk incidents to the Office of Information Security, Policy and Records and to the OPLRM.
+The State maintains Information Security & Privacy Insurance with Breach Response Services to protect the University against cyber risk exposures.
+The coverage provides for regulatory defense and penalties and for legal liability claims.
+Additionally, it provides breach response services (notifications and credit monitoring) for affected individuals.
+Report all cyber risk incidents to the Office of Information Security and to the OPLRM.